Skip to main content

 At Actis, we are committed to promoting world-class standards in environmental protection, climate change mitigation, social issues and human capital, health and safety, and business integrity (including sound corporate governance and transparent accounting).
 This includes taking all reasonable steps to eliminate the risk of slavery and human trafficking in any part of our business or primary supply chain.

-Modern slavery generally encompasses slavery, servitude, forced and compulsory labour and human trafficking.
+Modern slavery generally is an umbrella term that encapsulates domestic servitude, forced and compulsory labour and human trafficking for the purposes of exploitation and control of another person.
 Traffickers and slave drivers coerce, deceive and force individuals against their will into a life of abuse, servitude and inhumane treatment.
-We do not support and are not aware of any dealings with any business which is involved in modern slavery and we will not knowingly work with any party who we suspect is connected with any such conduct or behaviour.
+We do not support and are not aware of any dealings with any business which is involved in modern slavery, and we will not knowingly work with any party who we suspect is connected with any such conduct or behaviour.
 Nonetheless we recognise the heightened risk of becoming involved with modern slavery in some of the countries where Actis has a presence and where we invest, primarily where we engage with contractors or third party service providers.

 We are a signatory to the United Nations backed Principles for Responsible Investment (UNPRI), an investor initiative developed by the UNEP FI and the UN Global Compact.
 We have consistently been awarded the highest rating score in the UN Principles for Responsible Investment (PRI) independent assessment.